 How Filipino WWII Soldiers Were Written Out of History by Rosie Cima

 How Filipino WWII Soldiers Were Written Out of History This post was written by Rosie Cima.
 You can follow her on Twitter here.
 Original Link: https://priceonomics.com/how-filipino-soldiers-were-written-out-of-the/ American and Filipino officers in the USAFFE in World War II (U.S. Army) From 1941-1944, hundreds of thousands of Filipino soldiers fought and died under the command of American generals against the Japanese in the Philippines.
 This struggle included one of the worst military defeats in U.S. history, and a grisly period of imprisonment and occupation.
 In exchange for their service in the United States Armed Forces of the Far East (USAFFE), Filipino soldiers were promised American citizenship and full veterans benefits.
 But Congress and President Truman reneged this offer in 1946.
 Only four thousand Filipino war veterans, out of an estimated 200,000 who survived the war, were able to get citizenship before the retraction was signed into law.
 You didn’t sleep through this section of US History.
 It was never taught.
 The role of Filipino soldiers in WWII has largely been erased from the history books.
 Building a Philippine Army In 1941, the United States suspected war with Japan was imminent.
 Whether they ‘knew’ Japan would strike Pearl Harbor is a matter of debate, but Japan had expanded its assaults to American allies.
 The Imperial Japanese objective was domination of all of Asia, and, having conquered Korea, parts of Russia, China and Taiwan, many of the countries that remained were colonial holdings of Western nations.
 According to an article in Salon: “[Roosevelt’s] administration had adopted the objective of defeating all the Axis powers and had begun the military and the economic planning to achieve it.
 He had shared that objective publicly with the American people, a large majority of whom now accepted war as inevitable.”
 The Philippines was a large American holding in the South Pacific.
 And what’s more, it was vulnerable.
 The Philippine army circa 1936 (Wikipedia) At the start of 1941, the Philippines had a meager army.
 It was a commonwealth of the United States from 1935 to 1946, and the US government was stewarding the archipelago's transition from a territory of the United States into an independent nation.
 Part of that transition should have involved amassing a Filipino military -- to replace the U.S. forces that had guarded the Philippines when it was a territory.
 But development of such a force was slow.
 Had the Japanese attacked the Philippines in January 1941, eleven months before Pearl Harbor, they would have encountered a few thousand American troops and a few thousand Filipinos.
 Which is why, in the summer of 1941, following the 1940 Japanese capture of French Indochina, the U.S. started recruiting a Philippine defense force like crazy.
 For the first few decades of the 20th century, because the U.S. “owned” the Philippines, Filipinos were considered U.S. “nationals.”
 U.S. nationals can work and reside in the U.S. without restriction, carry a U.S. passport, and apply for citizenship under the same rules as other resident foreigners.
 As a result, in 1940, there were about 45,000 Filipinos in the United States, most of them service-aged, male farm and factory laborers.
 Military service was then, as it is now, one of the shorter and more reliable paths for an alien to achieve citizenship.
 From 1941 to the end of the war, the government streamlined the hell out of that path.
 Filipino men were recruited into the U.S. military and given citizenship in mass naturalization ceremonies.
 Nearly one third of draft-age Filipinos in the continental U.S. volunteered for the Army.
 “When I reported to Los Angeles,” one Filipino-American WWII veteran is quoted in the book Filipino American Lives, “they swore me in as a U.S. citizen.
 I did not even have to file an application.”
 But the U.S. also recruited different branches of Philippine defenders from within the Philippines.
 Many of these individuals, and the Filipino immigrants who enlisted in the continental U.S., were motivated by a desire to protect the Philippines, their home, from an attack by the Imperial Japanese.
 Filipino soldiers in basic training (US Army) But the United States government sweetened the deal: President Roosevelt promised U.S. citizenship and full veterans benefits to Filipinos who took up arms against the Japanese.
 By late November, the United States Armed Forces in the Far East (USAFFE) was formed as the merger of the Philippine Commonwealth army and the US Armed Forces stationed in the Philippines.
 General Douglas MacArthur was made commander of the USAFFE.
 Ultimately, the allied forces in the Philippine campaign from 1941-1942 consisted of 120,000 Filipino troops and 30,000 American troops, some of whom were Filipino Americans.
-8 Hours After Pearl Harbor The USS Arizona during the attack on Pearl Harbor … [Read more...]
+8 Hours After Pearl Harbor The USS Arizona during the attack on Pearl Harbor (National Archives) When Pearl Harbor was … [Read more...]